Echo7394/EcoStat/README.md

 <hr>

-Detailed description of the goals of this project:
+Detailed description of the goals of this project and a summary of exactly what the code does:

 1. It includes various libraries for Wi-Fi management, sensor readings (DHT22), OLED display control, and web server functionality.
 2. It defines pins and addresses for the OLED display, DHT22 sensor, buttons, and relays.